UsuarioDelNet/487FinalProject/README.md

 - A code from the Subway Surfers project, removed because it served no purpose and was not referenced anywhere.

 ### enemy_package.vhd:
-- Another code from the Subway Surfers project that we removed, it was the logic for the cars but outdated and unused.
+- Another code from the original Subway Surfers project.
+- Rather than a module in the heiarchy, it is a package file used to define the coordinates, velocity, and position of the cars as well as certain cars speeding up more.
+- However, this package is never referenced or declared in the project.

 ### frog.vhd:
 The most utilized module in the project, it contained: